NoemiVergopolan/page/content/publication/2020_vergopolan_combining/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Nathaniel W.Chaney
+- Nathaniel W. Chaney
-- Hylke E.Beck
+- Hylke E. Beck
 - Ming Pan
 - Justin Sheffield
 - Steven Chan
-- Eric F.Wood
+- Eric F. Wood

 # Author notes (optional)
 author_notes: